 Overview.
 In this chapter, we will discuss some general considerations about freeze-outs.
 We will classify freeze-outs into different types and will discuss the most used freeze-out techniques.
 We will use examples and figures to illustrate the different freeze-out techniques.
 We will keep it to a general introduction of the techniques, without going into details of each legal system.
 The idea is that the reader should have a general idea of the possibilities for freeze-outs, before we study the technicalities of these techniques in depth in the other chapters.

 Post-acquisition freeze-outs.
 We will classify freeze-outs in two basic types, post-acquisition freeze-outs and going private freeze-outs.
 The first type in our classification is the post-acquisition freeze-out.
-This concerns the situation where an independent bidder who has no control over the target company, launches a takeover bid on the company.
+This concerns the situation where an independent bidder who has no control over the target company launches a takeover bid on the company.
 Presumably, not all shareholders have accepted the bid and the bidder now wants to freeze out the remaining minority shareholders.
 In essence, this type of freeze-outs consists of an at arm’s length tender offer, immediately followed by a freeze-out.

 Going private freeze-outs (one-step or two-step).
 The second type of freeze-outs is the going private freeze-out.
 In this situation, a controlling shareholder has had control over a listed company for some time, but now wants to “go private”: delist the company and become its sole shareholder.